With government paralyzed, rising crime terrifies Haitians

 But the reed-thin former banana farmer looks nothing like the strongmen of Haiti’s past.
 With weak political support at home and an international community wary of democratic backsliding, Moise has issued no significant decrees and billions in development aid is blocked.

-Three years into his five-year term, the president appears barely able to enforce his will beyond the gates of the National Palace downtown and his relatively modest rented home in the hills above Port-au-Prince, In the city below, gangs rule entire neighborhoods and a wave of kidnappings is terrifying ordinary Haitians.
+Three years into his five-year term, the president appears barely able to enforce his will beyond the gates of the National Palace downtown and his relatively modest rented home in the hills above Port-au-Prince.
+In the city below, gangs rule entire neighborhoods and a wave of kidnappings is terrifying ordinary Haitians.

 “A few hundred feet from the National Palace, armed gangs control the streets,” said Paul Denis, who served as justice minister under President René Preval.
 “But the president who leads us, what is he doing?
 What is he doing to impose order, to render these bandits harmless?
 Absolutely nothing.”